talister/photometrypipeline/doc/install.rst

 ~~~~~~~~~~~~~~~

 PP critically relies on information provided in the FITS image headers
 to handle data properly.
-While the FITS format is
+While the FITS format is standardized, header
-standardized, header keywords are not, leading to additional
+keywords are not, leading to additional complications in the
-complications in the interpretation of FITS files.
-In order to be able
+interpretation of FITS files.
+In order to be able to work with a
-to work with a multitude of different telescopes and instruments, PP
+multitude of different telescopes and instruments, PP comes with
-comes with guidelines of how to read FITS files coming from different
+guidelines of how to read FITS files coming from different
 telescopes/instruments.
 These guidelines are imprinted in the
 ``setup/telescopes.py`` file.
+In order to prevent compatibility
+issues, you should not change this file directly.
+Instead, please
+create and use a ``setup/mytelescopes.py`` as described below.
+You can
+implement as many telescopes as you want in this file.
+The advantage
+is that the file will not be changed as a result of git pull requests.

 The '`telescope file`' includes for each telescope/instrument